ProjectEvergreen/greenwood/packages/plugin-typescript/README.md

 ```

 ## Options
-This plugin provides the following default `compilerOptions` in a _tsconfig.json_.
+This plugin provides the following default `compilerOptions`.

 ```json
 {